br-automation-com/mappView-Recipe/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 1.4 (18.10.2021)
+### Version 1.5 (27.01.2022)
-- Added error message when recipe name is missing from unicode recipe
+- Add recipe to list after save command when it does not exist
-- Dont reset error when returning to wait state
+- Fixed typo in memory allocation status check